 The hypothalamus helps us maintain body weight around a set point, and avoid all of the pitfalls that comes with low energy intake (malnourishment, illness, death).

-However, with so much food available in the modern climate, many people take foraging to the extreme, choosing to overeat an abundance of calories.
-Which of course leads to weight gain.
+However, with so much food available in the modern climate, many people take foraging to the extreme, overeating an abundance of calories, leading to weight gain.
 Combined with the many other factors that drive obesity, appetite suppressants have become a more common treatment for obesity.

 They essentially hijack satiety and appetite hormones and interrupt the hunger signals when you should normally feel hungry, helping you reduce overall food intake.